JontAmazon/JontAmazon.github.io/README.md

 ### About me

-My name is Jonatan, born in 1995.
-In 2020 I graduated from Lund University with a degree in Engineering Physics.
+My name is Jonatan, I was born in 1995 and grew up in Stockholm.
+At 20 years old I moved to study at Lund University and in 2020 I graduated with a degree in Engineering Physics.

 Currently, during the summer of 2020, I'm enjoying life, getting into shape and pursuing some smaller projects while planning my future,